Merzasphor/MWSE/docs/source/types/tes3weatherController.md

 ### `starsFadingDuration`

 The stars will fade in `starsPostSunsetStart` hours after the sunset.
 They fade out `starsPreSunriseFinish` hours before sunrise.
-This value represents the duration of the fadeing.
+This value represents the duration of the fading.
 This corresponds to the setting of the same name in Morrowind.ini file.

 **Returns**: